 1. Using all caps in your listing

 Ideally, your headline should be about 70 characters long.
-A top-rated headline includes some of the following attributes, and is updated occasionally to reflect changes:
+A top-rated vacation rental property headline includes a few of the following attributes, and is updated occasionally to reflect changes:

 - Conveys the unique aspects of the home